 CAST OF CHARACTERS

 IAN, my husband, father of our sons, a workaholic, fonctionnaire international, relentless intellect and academic author.
-He's not as anti-meds as I am.
+He's more in favor of meds than I am.
 This causes friction at times.
 After 30 years of marriage, what doesn't cause friction?

-ALEX, our middle son, currently living at home (employed!) and considering graduate school one day
+ALEX, our middle son (27), graduated, employed, currently finally no longer back to living at home and considering graduate school one day

-DR. MARIA STERN, Chris's current psychiatrist, who he sees twice a week.
+DR. MARIA STERN, Chris's psychotherapist, who he sees twice a week.
 Not sure if she's a Jungian or a Freudian.
 Not sure it matters.
-She specializes in something called Family Constellation Therapy
+She specializes in something called Family Constellation Therapy.

 DR. X, Chris's psychiatrist when he was enrolled for two years in a hospital outpatient program.